lenderpanel

 Recently asked questions about conveyancing in Nine Elms

 An example of a Lease Extension case for a Nine Elms premises is 150A Albert Palace Mansions Lurline Gardens in July 2013.
-The Tribunal determined that the premium payable for the new lease of the subject property was £42,069 This case affected 1 flat.
+The Tribunal determined that the premium payable for the new lease of the subject property was £42,069 This case related to 1 flat.
 The number of years remaining on the existing lease(s) was 57.06 years.

 Last updated